 Click here to get bowled over by Deb Lee Carson’s body of work.

 My photographs have been about exploring the vastness of the natural landscape and capturing the essence of the life of horses.
 On a formal level, these images are about light, space, form, movement, and scale.
 On an informal level, my work is about seeing the everyday beauty in nature……about exploring time, place, memory and change.
 My genuine admiration and respect for the horse in relation to their environment and place in time are expressed in the final work of art.
 Deb Lee Carson

 On this cold, slightly damp March weekend, the caravan straggled through the entry to the park.
 It was not long before they bunched up again to photograph a couple of spry bison scampering across the hills.

 Then, it was off to Buck Hill, one of the key landmarks where Deb and Blaze carried on their relationship.
 The group climbed the hill, Doug Ellison carrying a special photographic print to be unveiled.

 The group gathered at the top of the hill, discussing their encounters with bands of wild horses in the Park.
 The focus of the moment, though, was Blaze.

 What is your experience with the wild horses?
 Find out why Blaze is key to the wild horse lovers of the Theodore Roosevelt National Park.

 Find out more about North Dakota’s Badlands horses here.

-Stay tuned for Part 2, “My spirit horse” coming next week.
-Add your email address in the upper right of this page to get a notice when Part 2 is ready to read.
+Add your email address in the upper right of this page to get a notice when more stories about the Beautiful Badlands and Grasslands are posted.

 The wild horses, or feral horses who call the South Unit home, are a favorite attraction of visitors.